buildbot/buildbot/master/docs/relnotes/index.rst

 * The new :bb:step:`LogRenderable` step logs Python objects, which can contain renderables, to the logfile.
   This is helpful for debugging property values during a build.

+* The :bb:step:`ShellCommand` step has a new parameter ``user``.
+When this is set, the slave will use 'sudo' to run the command as the given user.

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~